jackblackCH/noga-scrapes-it-all/README.md

 Working draft on a fully representation of https://altproteincareers.com/

+## Test Cases with a lot of jobs, working

+- Pulmuone Foods USA, Inc.
+- Sabra Dipping Company

 ## Test Cases Not working

 - The Hershey Company: Huge list.
 - Coperion: Rate Limiter LinkedIn

+## Difficulties (Source code too big)

+- Amy's Kitchen (too many tokens)
+- Coperion (too many tokens)
+- GEA (too many tokens)

+## Companies not on LinkedIn anymore

+- New School Foods
+- Bond Pet Foods

 ## TODO

+- revalidate sidebar
+- @Noga: Question how often should jobs be parsed?
+- Harmless Harvest: Adding jobs is not unique when title is the same. e.g 3 different project managers from different cities.
+- Mooji Meats: Jobs with same title cannot be added.
 - Ensure to set Maximum Duration on Vercel to 60 (for long API calls and scraping)
 - Check idealist.org
 - Frontend: Make it look like altproteincareers.com